-2-4.1 Market Style Apartment, 1+1E Apartments, Rooms, and Modules.
+2-4.1 Apartments, Rooms, and Modules.

 The basic living unit is composed of bedroom, personal storage closet, bathroom, sink/personal hygiene area, food preparation area, telephone, cable, and computer outlets for each room occupant.

-- a.
-Where Navy and Marine Corps terminology differs for the same entity, the Navy terminology will be given followed by the Marine Corps terminology in parenthesis, i.e., Common Areas (Spaces). - b.
-Navy basic living units are referred to as "apartments"; the "Market Style Apartment", the "1+1E Apartment", and the "2+0 Room", and the "2+2 Module". - c.
-Marines use the term "Room" in reference to their basic living unit, the "Marine Corps 2+0". - d.
+Navy and Marine Corps terminology differs for the same entity.

+a.
+Navy basic bachelor housing living units may be referred to as "apartments", "rooms" or "modules", resulting in the "Market Style Apartment", the "1+1E Apartment", the "2+0 Room", and the "2+2 Module".

+- b.
+Marines generally use the terms "room" or "plan" in reference to their basic bachelor housing living units, resulting in the "Marines 2+0 Room", "SNCO/BOQ Room" and "Marines Officer Plan. - c.
 Both Navy and Marine Corps use the term Open Bay.